ronen94/SAEdit/README.md

 ```

 ## Training
-We have made the [weights](https://huggingface.co/Ronenk94/T5_matryoshka_sae_top_300) of our model public in hugging face
+We have made the [weights](https://huggingface.co/Ronenk94/T5_matryoshka_sae_top_300) of our model public in hugging face.

-Training a new SAE model consists of two main steps:
+To train a new SAE model two steps are required:

 ### Step 1: Generate Embedding Dataset